Too Many Golf Balls

 Tour Balls for Tour Players – The Srixon Method

 This last one isn’t so much a fitting method as a different perspective on the idea of amateurs playing tour balls.
 In past ads, Srixon has claimed that tour balls, which spin more, will exacerbate the average player’s tendency to slice and hook the ball.
-Bridgestone has picked up on this idea in their marketing of the new e6 balls.
+Bridgestone has picked up on this idea in their marketing of their e-Series golf balls.
 They promote a lower spinning ball as a better option for recreational players.

 The Plugged In Golf Method